David's messengers ill-treated by Hanun. (1-5) The Ammonites defeated. (6-14) The Syrians defeated. (15-19)

 (Read 2 Samuel 10:15-19)

 Here is a new attempt of the Syrians.
 Even the baffled cause will make head as long as there is any life in it; the enemies of the Son of David do so.
-But now the promise made to Abraham, Genesis 15:18, and repeated to Joshua, Joshua 1:4, that the borders of Israel should extend to the river Euphrates, was performed.
+But now the promise made to Abraham, Joshua 1:4, that the borders of Israel should extend to the river Euphrates, was performed.
 Learn hence, that it is dangerous to help those who have God against them; for when they fall, their helpers will fall with them.